francois-meyer/francois-meyer.github.io/index.markdown

 <b>May 2023</b> Our paper [Subword Segmental Machine Translation: Unifying Segmentation and Target Sentence Generation](https://aclanthology.org/2023.findings-acl.175.pdf) has been accepted at Findings of ACL.

-<b>May 2023</b> I have been awarded the Lestrade Scholarship for the linguistic study of African languages and the University of Cape Town Vice Chancellor Research Scholarship.

-<b>December 2022</b> I attended EMNLP in Abu Dhabi.
-I also attended the Deep Learning [IndabaX](https://indabax.co.za/) in Pretoria, where I gave an invited talk on my PhD research and won the Best Poster Award.

 <b>October 2022</b> Our paper [Subword Segmental Language Modelling for Nguni Languages](ttps://aclanthology.org/2022.findings-emnlp.494.pdf) has been accepted at Findings of EMNLP.

 <b>September 2022</b> Our [submission](https://aclanthology.org/2022.wmt-1.101.pdf) to the _WMT22 Shared Task: Large-Scale Machine Translation Evaluation for African Languages_ is a multilingual translation model for 8 South African languages.

-<b>July 2022</b> I attended the [Lisbon Machine Learning School](http://lxmls.it.pt/2022/) in person.

 <b>December 2021</b> I attended [SACAIR 2021](https://2021.sacair.org.za/) to present my winning submission to the Nguni languages POS tagging [shared task](https://upjournals.up.ac.za/index.php/dhasa/article/view/3865/3565).